Here you can find out about last year's interns and the organisations where they did their internships.

 Tariro – Unitas, Barnet Youth Zone

 Unitas, Barnet Youth Zone is a newly opened youth provision for young people ages 8-19 or up to 25 for those with special needs and disabilities - a place in which members have somewhere to go, something to do and someone to talk to.
-Their Comms and Marketing Intern, Tariro has recently graduated in Pharmaceutical and Chemical Science at Kingston University and this is her first role working within the charity sector.
+Their Comms and Marketing Intern, Tariro had recently graduated in Pharmaceutical and Chemical Science at Kingston University and this was her first role working within the charity sector.

 Meg – Regenerate